Tiruchirappalli

 Thayumanaswami Temple

 Normally the deity faces the eastern direction and this is so in this temple as well.
-Saarma Munivar had once kept some Sevvanthi flowers for performing Pooja for the presiding deity and it so happened the Chola king reigning during that period desired to have those flowers.
-Angered by this act of the king, it is believed Lord Shiva turned towards West.
+Saarma Munivar had once kept some Sevvanthi flowers for performing pooja for the presiding deity and it so happened the Chola king reigning during that period desired to have those flowers.
+Angered by this act of the king, it is believed Lord Shiva turned towards the West.
 However, today one can see the entrance to the sanctum and the Kodi Maram (Flag Staff) in the East.
-Even today while the Pooja is performed for the deity, the drums and kettle are played and the Devaram sung in the Eastern side only.
+Even today while the pooja is performed for the deity, the drums and kettle are played and the Devaram is sung on the Eastern side only.

-There is a Nandi Temple in the Eastern side of the hill to confirm that the deity was facing East earlier.
-Today the Nandi Temple itself is a stand-alone temple, where the deity of Nandi is facing West in the direction where the main deity is presenting Himself in a blissful posture at the top of the hill.
-Before discussing on the Nandi Temple, it would be interesting to trace the connection between Tiruchira and Ramayana.
+There is a Nandi Temple on the eastern side of the hill to confirm that the deity was facing East earlier.
+Today, the Nandi Temple itself is a stand-alone temple, where the deity of Nandi faces West in the direction where the main deity is presenting Himself in a blissful posture at the top of the hill.
+Before discussing the Nandi Temple, it would be interesting to trace the connection between Tiruchira and the Ramayana.

 Tiruchira and Ramayana

-Vibhishana, who had come to attend the coronation of Lord Rama, had the good fortune of obtaining the deity of Lord Ranganatha, who was propitiated by Rama.
+Vibhishana, who had come to attend the coronation of Lord Rama, had the good fortune of obtaining the deity of Lord Ranganatha whom Sri Rama propitiated.
 Vibhishana, while returning to Lanka was supposed to take the deity without placing it down or keeping it on the ground.
 During the return journey, since Vibhishana had to offer his evening prayers, he chose a small island located between River Cauvery and Kollidam for this purpose.
-Therefore he had requested a small boy nearby to hold the deity of Lord Ranganatha for some-time without keeping it down.
-However driven by a divine destiny, the young boy had kept the deity on the ground and that is the place, where the current Lord Ranganathaswamy Temple is located.
-The young boy is non other than Lord Ganesha and it is He, who is gracing us as Uchi Pillayar in Tiruchiramalai.
+Therefore he had requested a small boy nearby to hold the deity of Lord Ranganatha for some time without keeping it down.
+However driven by divine destiny, the young boy kept the deity on the ground and that is the place, where the current Lord Ranganathaswamy Temple is located.
+The young boy is none other than Lord Ganesha and it is He, who is gracing us as Uchi Pillayar in Tiruchiramalai.

 Tiruchiran, as described in Sevvanthi Puranam is a devotee of Lord Shiva.
-He used to worship the Lord in this hill with Sevvanthi flowers.
-Ravana had sent Khara, Dushan, Trishira to safeguard the area north of Lanka.
-Of this three, it was only Tiruchiran who worshipped Lord Shiva with Sevvanthi flowers and hence the deity here is called as Sevvanthi Nathar.
+He used to worship the Lord on this hill with Sevvanthi flowers.
+Ravana had sent Khara, Dushan, and Trishira to safeguard the area north of Lanka.
+Of these three, Tiruchiran only worshipped Lord Shiva with Sevvanthi flowers and hence, the deity here is called Sevvanthi Nathar.
 This story is narrated in Sevvanthi Puranam.
-On the behest of the order of Surpanakha, who was the sister of Ravana, Tiruchiran engages himself in a battle with Lord Rama and gets vanquished by Him.
-This piece of information can be found in Ramyana.
+On the behest of the order of Surpanakha, the sister of Ravana, Tiruchiran engages in a battle with Lord Rama and gets vanquished by Him.
+This piece of information can be found in Ramayana.

 madhalai dhandharuḻ dhayaradhan